 - If your computer or mobile device is already connected to another WiFi network in your area, disconnect it from that WiFi network and connect it to the WiFi network that the router provides.
-Some WiFi devices automatically connect to the first open network without WiFi - security that they discover.Does your computer or mobile device display as an attached device? - Are you using the correct network name (SSID) and password?
+Some WiFi devices automatically connect to the first open network without WiFi security that they discover. - Does your computer or mobile device display as an attached device?
+If it does, it is connected to the network. - Are you using the correct network name (SSID) and password?